matomo-org/developer-documentation/docs/4.x/tests-github.md

 ### Permission
-We recommend using read permissions for the CI unless you want to update the code after CI runs, for more details [Assigning permissions to jobs](https://docs.github.com/en/enterprise-cloud@latest/actions/using-jobs/assigning-permissions-to-jobs)
+We recommend using `none` permissions where every possible, `read` permissions if needed to read the value, `write` only if needed, for more details [Permission syntax](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#permissions) and [Assigning permissions to jobs](https://docs.github.com/en/enterprise-cloud@latest/actions/using-jobs/assigning-permissions-to-jobs)